- Start date: September

 - provides you with focused training in research methods

 - helps develop your professional skills in empirical political science

 The course explores different methodological approaches and their application to real-life political problems.
 It will equip you with key transferable skills in:

 - a range of research methods and their application

 - the management of different types of data

-It's organised into core and optional classes.
+You'll undertake compulsory classes covering research design and evaluation methods and choose two optional classes.
 You’ll also complete a dissertation.

 Principles of Research Design